 “LOOK AT THEM SON – they sure know how to enjoy life more than most of us.
 We could learn a lot from them.”
 My mother smiled and looked back at me as though I should cherish that piece of wisdom.
 As for me, I just watched through the back windshield of our Dodge Dart as we passed block after block of shot gun houses and wondered what “those” people were really like.

-The odd thing was; we weren’t really that different from them.
+The odd thing was that we weren’t really that different from them.
 After all we weren’t exactly rich folks ourselves.
 Our little white clapboard church parsonage was nice but would never make the pages of Southern Living.
-In the summer it was just as hot as the shot gun houses we passed.
+In the summer we were just as hot as “those children”.
 Sure, we had an attic fan but it only served to cook us evenly on all sides.
 Any excuse to stay outside was a good excuse.
-We also ate pretty much like those folks we had whizzed by.
+We also ate pretty much like those we had whizzed by.
 Beef was a rare treat and meat of any kind was only an occasional addition to our home grown meals.

 And my Daddy; that’s what we call our fathers in the south.
 He was no mean spirited bigot.
 Considering he was born in the Mississippi Delta in 1923 and we lived in Louisiana in the 60’s, that was no small accomplishment.
 The “N” word was never uttered in our house and my daddy was one of only a few local white pastors who associated with “those” people.
 He was a good man who never saw color when it came to a person’s needs or faith.

 Trips to stay with my grandparents’ presented a stark contrast to my father’s home.
-In 1963, when I was eight, a bigoted white supremacists by the name of De La Beckwith murdered Evers.
-Martin Luther King marched in his funeral within sight of my grandfather’s barber shop.
+In 1963, when I was eight, a bigoted white supremacists by the name of De La Beckwith murdered Medgar Evers, and Martin Luther King marched in his funeral within sight of my grandfather’s barber shop.
 Five years later King gave a speech in Jackson and two weeks after that he lay dead in Memphis, TN.
 Anger turned to sullen resignation in many a home like that of my grandparents.
 Martin Luther King may have walked my way, but it might as well have happened on another planet.
-We just didn’t talk about it – not worth missing supper over.
-At least not when you’re ten .

 Eudora Welty, poet laureate of Mississippi wrote a short story on Medgar Evers’ death: ‘From the Unknown.”
 Friends advised her to be careful, to which she replied: “People who burn crosses in yards don’t read ‘The New Yorker.'”